-Exploring the Relationship between Screen Time (Academic and Recreational) and Physical Activity Levels in Medical Students.
+Exploring the Relationship between Screen Time and Physical Activity Levels in Medical Students.

 Abstract

-Objective: To explore the relationship between academic and recreational screen time and physical activity levels among medical students in Pakistan, taking into account demographic and lifestyle factors.
+To explore the relationship between academic and recreational screen time and physical activity levels in medical students in Pakistan, taking into account demographic and lifestyle factors.

-Place and Duration of Study: The study was conducted at Liaquat National Hospital and Nishtar Medical University from October 2024 to March 2025.
+The study was conducted at Liaquat National Hospital & Medical College and Nishtar Medical University from October 2024 to March 2025.

-Subjects and Methods: A stratified random sample of 374 medical students was selected, and data were collected through a structured questionnaire that assessed screen time and physical activity using the International Physical Activity Questionnaire (IPAQ).
-Statistical analyses, including Chi-square tests and binary logistic regression performed using SPSS version 23, with a significance threshold set at p ≤ 0.05.
+A total of 374 medical students were recruited through stratified random sampling technique.
+Data were collected using a structured questionnaire that assessed screen time and physical activity by using the International Physical Activity Questionnaire (IPAQ).
+Statistical analyses comprising Chi-square tests and binary logistic regression were calculated using SPSS version 23, with a significance level at p ≤ 0.05.

 Downloads